fugudesign/wplease/README.md

 wplease init
 ```
 This command suggests you to create or override thoses files into your project:
-- The `wpleasefile.json` file to customize your Wordpress installation
+- The `wplease.json` file to customize your Wordpress installation
 - The `.gitignore` file to ignore the whole wordpress code.
 - The `.gitattributes` file.
 - The `.editorconfig` file.

 > **Warning:**
-> Since version 1.0.10, the wpleasefile.js became wpleasefile.json.
+> Since version 1.0.10, wpleasefile.js and wpleasefile.json files became wplease.json.
 Please run the init script to generate the new file, then update your config.

 ### Customize your Wordpress config

-Then edit the `wpleasefile.json` to customize your Wordpress install.
+Then edit the `wplease.json` to customize your Wordpress install.
 For example, your can simply specify a custom [plugins](https://wordpress.org/plugins/) list:
 ```json
 {